unprofession-al/proxyproxy/README.md

-# proxyproxy
+# `proxyproxy`

+## What would I need such a thing?

-Operating systems (or at least some common Linux distributions) are rather terrimle in handling HTTP proxies which are often used in corperate IT infrasturctures.
+Operating systems (or at least some common Linux distributions) are rather terrible in handling HTTP proxies which are often used in corperate IT infrasturctures.
 References to these proxy adresses are scattered all over your system, for example in Ubuntu you have: